-A management information system is a computerized structure that gathers comprehensive data, organizes and summarizes it in meaningful information and then provides managers with the information needed to support operations and decision making functions in an organization.
-The information is provided often through an MIS division, the-main objective of the MIS is to supply the right types and amount of information to-each level of management.
-The key requirement for the proper functioning of the MIS is an effective combination of personnel, equipment and the supporting computer systems to provide useful information.
+A management information system is a computerized structure that gathers comprehensive data, organizes and summarizes it in meaningful information and then provides managers with the information needed to support operations and decision-making functions in an organization.
+The information is provided often through an MIS division, the main objective of the MIS is to supply the right types and amount of information to-each level of management.
+The key requirement for the proper functioning of the MIS is an effective combination of personnel, equipment, and supporting computer systems to provide useful information.
 Any single, factor is not sufficient to carry out the entire system.
 Within the MIS there are various subsystems to carry out specialized information.
-Five such subsystems are: the management support system (MSS), the decision support system (DSS), the accounting information system (AIS), the office information system (OIS), and the data manipulation and reporting system.
+Five such subsystems are the management support system (MSS), the decision support system (DSS), the accounting information system (AIS), the office information system (OIS), and the data manipulation and reporting system.

 It is a document containing a statement of the marks, numbers, etc. of the various packages comprised in the cargo of a ship, the number of the crew,-the name and destination of the ship.
 The document is to be signed by the master of the ship and shown to the customs authority before sailing.

-Marine insurance is a contract of indemnity whereby the insurer or the underwriter agrees to indemnify the assured against marine losses in consideration of a mony payment called premium.
+Marine insurance is a contract of indemnity whereby the insurer or the underwriter agrees to indemnify the assured against marine losses in consideration of a monthly payment called the premium.